 Ian Callum, the current incumbent, is acting as both the premier brand ambassador, as well as in his main capacity of aesthetic pontiff.
 But even the prominent Scot will have to hand over reigns eventually.
 The question is: to whom?
 Car designers have turned into their respective brand’s figureheads over the past decade or so.
 Gone are the days of tie-wearing boffins who tinkering away their days in draughty studios, hardly ever to see the light of day, not to mention the limelight.
 Today, for better or worse, designers have become the speakers of their employers.
 Continue reading “Lyons, Sayer, Lawson, Callum… And Then?”

-Over the course of this series we’ve made the assertion that when it comes to full-sized Jaguars, the market is at best apathetic.
-Throughout Jaguar’s history you’ll find the strongest selling and best-loved models have been compact saloons and sports models.
-Even the original XJ began life a relatively close coupled machine, coming into being out of the perceived necessity for a larger, four-seater E-Type variant and the commercial failure of the full-sized Mark Ten.
-Up to the demise of the X308-XJ series in 2002, it remained broadly faithful to this template: low-slung, snug, a little decadent.
-Continue reading “Twilight of A Champion Part Three – The Next Leap Forward”
+When it comes to full-sized Jaguars, the market is at best apathetic.
+Throughout the leaping cat’s history you’ll find the strongest selling and best-loved models have been more compact saloons and sports models.
+Even the original XJ6 began as a relatively close coupled machine, coming into being out of the perceived necessity for a larger, four-seater E-Type variant and the commercial failure of the full-sized Mark Ten.
+Up to the demise of the X308-XJ series in 2002, it remained broadly faithful to this template: low-slung, snug, a tad decadent.
+Continue reading “Twilight of A Champion Part Two – The Next Leap Forward”

 We’ve identified a problem with the XF’s rear styling.
 Yes, all by ourselves.